Mbed-TLS/mbedtls/SECURITY.md

 arrive without delay, as the TLS protocol doesn't guarantee that either.)

 ### Timing attacks

+The attacker can gain information about the time taken by certain sets of instructions in Mbed TLS operations.

 Mbed TLS provides limited protection against timing attacks.
 The cost of protecting against timing attacks widely varies depending on the granularity of